-The consolidated financial statements of the Company have been prepared on a historical cost basis, except for the following items which are measured on the following basis at each reporting date:
+The consolidated financial statements of the Group have been prepared on a historical cost basis, except for the following items which are measured on the following basis at each reporting date:

-- Financial instruments at fair value through other comprehensive income (FVOCI) are measured at fair value: - Land under "Property, plant and equipment" account is measured at revalued amount; - Biological assets are measured at fair value less point-of-sale costs, except for those whose fair value cannot be measured reliably, have no active markets or no similar assets are available in the relevant market.
+- Investment in joint venture is measured using equity method; - Financial instruments at fair value through other comprehensive income (FVOCI) are measured at fair value; - Land under "Property, plant and equipment" account is measured at revalued amount; - Biological assets are measured at fair value less point-of-sale costs, except for those whose fair value cannot be measured reliably, have no active markets or no similar assets are available in the relevant market.
 In such cases, these biological assets are stated at cost; and - Retirement benefits asset/liability is measured at the net total of the fair value of the plan assets less the present value of the defined benefit obligation.